Kishlin/snake/README.md

 ## Changelog

+### 2.2.0 - 2025-02-22

+- Game is now paused automatically when the window loses focus.

 ### 2.1.3 - 2025-02-16
-- Fixed a bug where the score would be saved twice under certain conditions
+- Fixed a bug where the score would be saved twice under certain conditions.

 ### 2.1.2 - 2025-02-16
 - Minor performance improvement.